gourisabale18/Disease-Prediction_Using_Machine_Learning/README.md

 We used Python Django framework for application development and MySQL to store data at backend.

-We have also integrated a location finder service for nearest hospital recommendations based on predictions.
+Location finder service is also enabled for nearest hospital recommendations based on predictions.

 ## Tech Stack Used:
 1. Python Django Web Application framework